pekkajauhi/R/ML_parameter_tuning.md

 best_auc <- round(max(auc_list), 3)
 ```

-So it seems that the best model for prediction is: Random Forest with the AUC score of 0.911
+So it seems that the best model for prediction is the one generated by: Random Forest.
+The AUC score is 0.906